wellthie/slate/source/includes/_quotes.md

 # Quotes

-Quote is an inquiry made for an individual where one or more Health insurance plans selected for a the given Individual.
+A quote is an inquiry made for an individual where one or more health insurance plans are selected for a the given individual.

-* An inquiry could have more than one plan (upto 4)
+* An inquiry can have up to 4 plans.

 Steps include to create an inquiry as follows.